Disclaimer – if indeed there is a need for one: I was sent this book by the publishers, and asked to review it.

 This extract, below, however, sounds as though it is written with genuine feeling :

 Or this moment, when her college romantic hopes are dashed :

 I think when the author speaks with her own voice, from the heart, she is at her best.
 When she is trying to impart knowledge to we the reader, she sometimes sounds a little artificial.

 I very much look forward to Ms Mukherjee’s next book, and hearing more of her perceptive and intelligent voice.
 For she is without question an intelligent narrator.
 I want to hear more from her.

 Published in 2013 by Fingerprint, the paperback costs Rs 195.

 If you wish to buy and read this book, it couldn’t be easier.
-Just clink on one of the links below :
+Just clink on the link below :